Angi: Criticism and controversies

-A 2017 investigation by a Chicago news station found that many Local 'Angie's List Certified' contractors are unlicensed to do work.
+A 2017 investigation by Chicago-based NBC Station WMAQ-TV found that many local "Angie's List Certified" contractors are unlicensed to do work.

 David Segal found that when subscribers post a negative review of a company to Angie's List, a staff member discusses it with the subscriber in an attempt to rectify the situation.
-After they "fix the problem" they will remove the complaint.
+After they "fix the problem", they will remove the complaint.

 Litigation

 In March 2007 SCS Contracting Group sued Angie's List and two members for libel because of negative reviews of the company.
 One of the sued members remarked, "if [contractors are] able to sue, then the value of Angie's List depreciates...
 People aren't going to be willing to submit reviews if they could be threatened with a lawsuit."
 On October 7, 2008, the plaintiffs dismissed the complaint against the two members.
 Summary judgment was later granted in favor of all defendants.

 In 2014, Angie's List paid $2.8 million to settle a lawsuit alleging that it automatically renewed members at a higher rate than they were led to believe.

 In August 2016, Angie's List agreed to settle three lawsuits for a payment of $1.4 million.
 The class-action lawsuits focused on Angie's List's acceptance of advertising payments from service providers, and whether those payments affect service providers’ letter-grade ratings, reviews, and place in search-result rankings.
 Angie's List denies plaintiffs’ claims, but disclosed that revenue from service providers can affect the order of search-result rankings of the service provider under certain settings.